-- Insecure mounting Follow instructions in Section 2. - Piping load on pump Install piping supports and check to see that there is no strain on the pump. - Mechanical damage If mechanical damage is suspected, check first to determine if pump turns freely.
-Disassemble for inspection if tight spots are found. - 4.
-Pump has a high pitched whine This is typical of a regenerative turbine pump.
+Follow the instructions in Section 2D Alignment, for proper alignment. - Insecure mounting Follow instructions in Section 2, 2B Foundation. - Piping load on pump Install piping supports and check to see that there is no strain on the pump. - 4.
+Mechanical damage If mechanical damage is suspected, check first to determine if the pump turns freely.
+Disassemble for inspection if tight spots are found.

+5. Pump has a high pitched whine - This is typical of a regenerative turbine pump.
 The intensity should increase as pressure increases.
-Over a period of a few weeks the noise level will diminish and will be noticeably quieter as it approaches a run-in condition.
+Over a period of a few weeks the noise level will diminish and will be noticeably quieter as it approaches a "run-in" condition.

-6G Mechanical Problems
+5G Mechanical Problems

 - Short bearing life Bearings damaged due to leaky seals.
 Coupling misalignment.
 Piping load on pump.
-RPM or pressure too high. - Pump locked up Pump dried out and close clearances rusty.
+RPM or pump pressure too high. - Pump locked up Pump dried out and close clearance areas rusted.
 Follow installation instructions for loosening the pump.
 Foreign material in pump.
 Flush out.
-Disassemble if flushing is not successful. - Pump leaks Seal or "O" rings are usually the problem.
-Disassembly and replacement is the solution if tightening the through bolts has no effect.
+Disassemble if flushing is not successful. - 3.
+Pump leaks Seal or "O" rings are usually the problem.
+Disassembly and replacement is the solution if tightening the thru bolts has no effect.

-6H Seal Leakage
+5H Seal Leakage

-1. Worn seat or rotating element -Seals will last many years operating on cold clear water or other fluids with reasonable lubricity.
+- 1. Worn seat or rotating element - Seals will last many years operating on cold clear water or other fluids with reasonable lubricity.
 Particles, even microscopic, increase normal wear rates.
 Temperatures near the fluid's boiling point can reduce lubricity which in turn increases wear.
 Some chemicals will erode the seal faces or plate out on the faces producing an abrasive effect.
-Immediate seal replacement is recommended when leaks become evident, since bearings are quickly ruined as a result of moisture.
-Severe mechanical damage results when the bearings fail.

-2. Improperly installed seat or rotating element -

-If a seal has recently been replaced, look for a missing "O" ring around the seat, or a seat that is cocked or in backwards.
+Immediate seal replacement is recommended when leaks become evident, since bearings are quickly ruined when exposed to moisture.
+Severe mechanical damage results when the bearings fail. - 2.
+Improperly installed seat or rotating element If a seal has recently been replaced, look for a missing "O" ring/cup around the seat, or a seat that was installed cocked or backwards.
 The smooth surface should face the rotating element.
 The rotating element may be in backward or improperly positioned.
 Refer to the appropriate seal diagrams and instructions to confirm the correct seal orientation.
 Rotating elements sometimes stick in the wrong position if left partially assembled for some time.
-Make sure a rotating element can be moved axially on the shaft before closing up the pump and then make the final adjustments as soon as possible.
+Make sure a rotating element can be moved axially on the shaft before closing up the pump, and then make the final adjustments as soon as possible.

-- Seat broken during assembly- Ceramic seats are particularly vulnerable to damage.
-Carefully follow reassembly instructions for seals. - 4.
-Pitted shaft under the seal Reusing a shaft when repairing a pump is the probable cause of this problem.
+- Seat broken during assembly

+Ceramic seats are particularly vulnerable to damage.
+Carefully follow reassembly instructions for seals.
+Seals on flex-coupled units can be damaged by excessive hammering when installing the coupling onto the shaft extension. - 4.
+Pitted shaft under the seal Reusing a shaft or sleeve when repairing a pump is the probable cause of this problem.
 The seal rotating element can produce a pitted surface underneath its elastomer portion during normal use.
 This is normally not a problem for the first seal assembly since the elastomer is conforming as this action occurs.
 A new seal can leak before it conforms if the pits are large enough.
-If any pits are visible to the unaided eye, shaft replacement is advised.
+If any pits are visible to the unaided eye, shaft or sleeve replacement is advised.

-7. Parts and Repair Services
+6. Parts and Repair Services

-- A. Parts
+A. Parts

 - B. Repair Service

 - C. Warranty Service

 - D. Motors, Mechanical Seals, and Accessories

-7A Parts
+6A Parts

-Repair parts may be obtained through your local Authorized MTH Pumps Representative or Distributor who can be found in the yellow pages or by contacting MTH Pumps at 401 W. Main St. Plano, IL 60545 Phone: 630-552-4115 Fax: 630-552-3688.
+Repair parts may be obtained through your local Authorized MTH Pumps Representative or Distributor who can be found in the yellow pages or by contacting MTH Pumps at: 401 W. Main St. • Plano, IL 60545 Phone: 630-552-4115 Fax: 630-552-3688

-7B Repair Services
+6B Repair Services